suneelbvs/rdkit4excel/README.md

 > pip install pyxll-jupyter
 Once both the PyXLL Excel add-in and the PyXLL-Jupyter package are installed start Excel and you will see a new “Jupyter” button in the PyXLL tab.

+### Creating Enviorment from YML file:

+- [Anaconda](https://www.anaconda.com/products/distribution) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) installed on your system.

+- conda env create -f rdkit_env.yml

+- conda activate rdkit_env

+### Configuration:

+- The pyxll.cfg configuration file.
+You can locate this typically in *C:\Users\username\AppData\Local\Programs\PyXLL*

+- This is the PyXLL configuration file and you will need to modify this to load your own Python modules

+- Right click on pyxll.cfg
+                    > locate modules > add 'rdkit_functions'
+                    > locate pythonpath > add ./src

+Now, download src folder from this repo and paste into your pyxll folder.
+Now restart excel to see Pyxll example tab

+Please reach out to me for any queries.